On a theorem of B. Keller on Yoneda algebras of simple modules

-Since Nakayama algebras are monomial algebras, an explicit description of a minimal model of the Yoneda algebra $\Ext[B]{S}{S}$ is available due to independent work of Chuang and King (unpublished) and of Tamaroff~\cite[Thm.~4.9]{Tam21}.\footnote{See also~\cite{Her21}.} In particular, we can assume that\footnote{Compare with~\cite[Thm.~1]{Min16}.}
+Since Nakayama algebras are monomial algebras, an explicit description of a minimal model of the Yoneda algebra $\Ext[B]{S}{S}$ is available due to independent work of Chuang and King (unpublished) and of Tamaroff~\cite[Thm.~4.9]{Tam21}.\footnote{The computation of the explicit product that we need is straightforward using the HTT; see also~\cite{Her21}.} In particular, we can assume that\footnote{Compare with~\cite[Thm.~1]{Min16} where the equivalent of the Massey product $\langle\eta_1,\dots,\eta_{\ell-1},\eta\rangle\ni\pm\gamma$ appears.}